 - Clarify when you are and are not required to provide access to translation services

 - Bulletproof your staff documentation to protect against translation services violations

 DON’T MAKE THE MISTAKE of waiting until an LEP patient shows up on your schedule before you start figuring out how to comply with these new federal rules.
 Just because your practice has never been asked to provide translation services before, doesn’t mean it won’t happen tomorrow.

 Once your patients learn about your practice’s obligation to provide translation services, they will most certainly start to expect them.
 Remember, it only takes one disgruntled LEP patient to complain, and your practice can be hit with severe legal penalties for failing to comply with this new federal law.

 Start preparing right now to comply with these new HHS translation services rules.
-Register for this upcoming 60-minute, plain-English online training today to help you comply with the translation requirements and protect your practice against time-consuming, stressful lawsuits.
+Register for this 60-minute, plain-English online training today to help you comply with the translation requirements and protect your practice against time-consuming, stressful lawsuits.
 Attendance for this training session is limited, so guarantee your access by signing up today!